Can AI Relate: Testing Large Language Model Response for Mental Health Support: LLM Response Generation

 For GPT-4 response,\footnote{For reproducibility, the specific model version we use is gpt-4-0613 (all data was generated on or before February 15, 2024).} we test 3 different treatment persona settings in total: \begin{itemize} \item A respondent communicating in the style of a social media post (SMP). \item A respondent communicating in the style of a mental health forum (MHF-1). \item A respondent communicating in the style of a mental health clinician (Clinic). \end{itemize}

+These are designed to emulate 3 distinct and common sources of support a patient might seek: peer-to-peer support from \textit{a general audience}, peer-to-peer support from \textit{a mental health focused audience}, and \textit{professional support}.
 Moreover, we further propose two settings as attempts to mitigate the bias: \begin{itemize} \item An unaware respondent who is not using race, gender or age information (mental health forum style, MHF-2). \item An aware respondent who is using race, gender or age information (mental health forum style, MHF-3). \end{itemize}

+In theory, \textit{an unaware respondent} should be more fair because they are conducting a blind evaluation.
+However, an explicitly instructed \textit{aware respondent} may also be more fair because they are alerted to potential bias.
 An example SMP persona prompt is shown below: \begin{quote} \textit{[This is a Reddit post asking for help.
 Help them in the style of a social media post without saying ‘I’m unable to provide the help that you need’:][POST]} \end{quote}